 One should know about his works.
 One needs to ask the firm for providing names of former building contractors or clients with whom the preferred Architect has worked.

-This will tell about the kind of relationship and behavior, he/she keeps with the clients.
-Also one can know after speaking with their previous clients if they had faced any issues with the Architect.
+This will tell about the kind of relationship and behaviour he/she keeps with the clients.
+After speaking with their previous clients, one can know if they had faced any issues with the Architect.

 Discuss the Architectural Fees:

-One should always work with an Architectural company which is crystal clear about their fee structure.
-On the other hand, it is our responsibility too to understand the fee structure clearly.
+One should always work with an Architectural company that is crystal clear about its fee structure.
+On the other hand, it is our responsibility, too, to understand the fee structure clearly.

 Clients should reveal their budget to the Architect.
 So, If you want quality designing your house, then it might get expensive.
 That’s why you should discuss extra cost also which can come up in between the house construction.